KodstarBootcamp/Screencast/README.md

 ## Send me an email ##

-If you're sending me a screencast to join the Code School team please email Gregg@EnvyLabs.com with the cast, and be prepared for feedback.
+If you're sending me a screencast to join the Kodstar team please email skuzey@gmail.com with the cast, and be prepared for feedback.
 I know it feels like a lot of work when you do these casts, but there are always going to be ways you can improve, don't be discouraged if I send you a list of a few things to improve upon.

 If your screencast is good enough and you want to start getting paid to do this stuff, there's not much stopping you.
 We'll get you lined up to start producing, and you audition video will be released for free when Code TV goes live, and you'll get credit for your work.